the-teachingRSE-project/competencies/competencies.md

 RSEs often operate at the cutting edge of technological development and therefore might have to deal with technologies of which the dangers and drawbacks are still poorly understood.
-A current example is the rush for the application of Large Language Models (LLMs), where RSEs working in these fields should stay up-to-date and be able to help researchers to assess topics such as training-data bias, LLM "hallucinations" or malicious use.
+A current example is the rush for the application of Large Language Models (LLMs), where RSEs working in these fields should stay up-to-date and be able to help researchers assess topics such as training-data bias, LLM "hallucinations" or malicious use.

 # Required Generic RSE skills